 Please complete the online interest form to the right to express your interest in joining a future Music Education MM cohort.
 The next cohort is tenatively scheduled to begin Fall 2017.
 We will use the information you provide to send you program updates, including important information about application deadlines.

 Requirements for completing an application to the Master of Music in Music Education degree program can be found on the UNI School of Music graduate admissions page.
-Applications submitted before April 14, 2017, will be processed for admission decisions prior to the start of the Fall 2017 cohort.
-If you are unable to apply by the April 14 deadline, all application materials/paperwork must be received prior to November 3, 2017, for fall semester admission decisions.
+Applications received by August 1, 2017, will receive full consideration.
+Students who are unable to meet the August 1 deadline should contact the program coordinator regarding options to enroll in the fall course as non-degree seeking students.